tldr-pages/tldr/pages/common/ssh-keygen.md

 `ssh-keygen -t ed25519 -a 100`

-- Generate an RSA 4096 bit key with your email as a comment:
+- Generate an RSA 4096 bit key with email as a comment:

 `ssh-keygen -t rsa -b 4096 -C "{{email}}"`